On the multiplier spectrum of polynomials: Introduction

-In (\ref{polynoninj2}), if $k_j^\prime>1$ ($j=1,2$), then $z^l\cdot V(z^{k_j})^{k_j^\prime}$ is a generalized Latt\`es map in the sense of Pakovich \cite{Pakgenla} (see Definition \ref{genla} and Proposition \ref{polygenla}).
-Note that at least one $k_j^\prime>1$ since $k_1\neq k_2$. \end{Rem} \begin{Rem} In Theorem \ref{polynoninj}, we can choose $N$ in (\ref{polynoninj1}) or (\ref{polynoninj2}) to have an upper bound depending only on $\Q(\phi_1,\phi_2)$ and $d$, see Remark \ref{Remmainpf}. \end{Rem} The proof of Theorem \ref{polynoninj} is divided into two steps.
+In \eqref{polynoninj2}, if $k_j^\prime>1$ ($1\leq j\leq2$), then $z^l\cdot V(z^{k_j})^{k_j^\prime}$ is a generalized Latt\`es map in the sense of Pakovich \cite{Pakgenla} (see Definition~\ref{genla} and Proposition~\ref{polygenla}).
+Note that at least one $k_j^\prime>1$ because $k_1\neq k_2$. \end{Rem} \begin{Rem} Let $K$ be a number field such that $\phi_1$, $\phi_2$, and $C$ are defined over $K$.
+Then in Theorem~\ref{polynoninj} \eqref{polynoninj1} or \eqref{polynoninj2}, we can choose $N$ to be bounded by a constant depending only on $[K:\Q]$ and $d$; see Remark~\ref{Remmainpf}. \end{Rem} The proof of Theorem~\ref{polynoninj} is divided into two steps.
 The first step is as follows.
-After a base change, we may assume that all the critical points are marked for $\phi_1$ and $\phi_2$.
-It is well-known that post-critically finite (PCF) parameters do not form families in $\MPoly^d$.
-We argue that the multiplier spectrum determines the periodicity of critical points; see Proposition \ref{multidet} for a precise statement.
-Then from $\phi_1$ and $\phi_2$ we can construct two entangled active dynamical pairs in the sense of Favre-Gauthier \cite{FG22}, still denoted by $\phi_1$ and $\phi_2$ with parameters in $C$.
-Applying a theorem of Favre-Gauthier (Theorem \ref{FG}), we see that both $\phi_1^{\circ N}$ and $\phi_2^{\circ N}$ are semi-conjugate to a common family $R$ of polynomials over a non-empty Zariski open subset $U$ of $C$, for some integer $N\geq1$.
+After a base change, we may assume that all the critical points of $\phi_1$ and $\phi_2$ are marked.
+It is well-known that postcritically finite (PCF) parameters do not form families in $\MPoly^d$.
+We can argue that the multiplier spectrum determines the periodicity of critical points; see Proposition~\ref{multidet} for a precise statement.
+Then from $\phi_1$ and $\phi_2$ we can construct two entangled active dynamical pairs in the sense of Favre and Gauthier \cite{FG22}, still denoted by $\phi_1$ and $\phi_2$ parametrized by $C$.
+Applying a theorem of Favre and Gauthier (Theorem~\ref{FG}), there exists a family $R$ of polynomials parametrized by a non-empty Zariski open subset $U\subseteq C$ that is semi-conjugate to $\phi_1^{\circ N}$ and $\phi_2^{\circ N}$, for some integer $N\geq1$.
 In the second step, we need some results of Pakovich on generalized Latt\`es maps \cite{Pakgenla}.
 Set $S=(C\setminus U)(\C)$, which is a finite set.
 Fix $t\in U(\C)$.
-Assume that (\ref{polynoninj1}) does not hold for $t$.
-Then \cite[Theorem 2.10]{Pakgenla} implies that $R(t)$ is a generalized Latt\`es map.
-By the classification of generalized Latt\`es maps that are polynomials (Proposition \ref{polygenla}) and some elementary arguments, we conclude that (\ref{polynoninj2}) holds for $t$, after possibly further iteration.
+Assume that \eqref{polynoninj1} does not hold for $t$.
+Then a result of Pakovich \cite{Pakgenla} (see Theorem~\ref{genla32}) implies that $R(t)$ is a generalized Latt\`es map.
+By the classification of generalized Latt\`es maps that are polynomials (Proposition~\ref{polygenla}) and some elementary arguments, we conclude that \eqref{polynoninj2} holds for $t$, after possibly further iteration.